SpongePowered/SpongeDocs/source/plugin/scheduler.rst

 the performance of the game, since the next tick cannot be fired until the request is completed.

 Since Minecraft is largely single-threaded, there is little you can do in an asynchronous thread.
-If you must run a thread asynchronously, you should execute all of the code that does not use the SpongeAPI/affect Minecraft, then register another `synchronous` task to handle the code that needs the API.
+If you must run a thread asynchronously, you should execute all of the code that does not use SpongeAPI/affect Minecraft, then register another `synchronous` task to handle the code that needs the API.
 There are a few parts of Minecraft that you can work with `asynchronously`, including: